railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/contacts.rst

 .. index::
    pair: partner; category

-OpenERP uses categories to organize all of its partners according to their relationship with your company (customer, prospect, supplier, and so on).
+OpenERP uses categories to organize all of its partners according to their relationship with your company (partner, prospect, supplier, and so on).
 Each partner may be attached to several categories.
 To open the list of available partner categories, use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories`.

 .. figure::  images/crm_partner_category_big.png
-   :scale: 100
+   :scale: 75
    :align: center

    *List of Partner Categories*

-Click one of the categories in the partner category structure to get a list of the partners in that category.
-If you click a category that has subcategories, you will get a list of all of the partners in the main category and in all of its subcategories.

 .. note:: Categories